m-shayanshafi/CPSC503-EmotionStyleTransfer/README.md

 ```

 ## Acknowledgements
-The code used to train the back-translation model is adapted from the accompanying [open source repository](https://github.com/shrimai/Style-Transfer-Through-Back-Translation) the paper.
+The code used to train the back-translation model is adapted from the accompanying [open source repository](https://github.com/shrimai/Style-Transfer-Through-Back-Translation) of the paper.